Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

-Stockholm is a delight for foodies, with superb traditional Swedish fare as well as trendy international restaurants.
-Stockholm's Old Town, Gamla Stan, is a great place to start when eating your way around the city.
+Stockholm is a delight for foodies, as superb traditional Swedish fare is on offer along with trendy international restaurants.
+Stockholm's Old Town, Gamla Stan, is a great place to start for visitors intent on eating their way around the city.

 Although eating out in Stockholm is notoriously expensive, those on a budget can save money by filling up on the generous lunch specials offered by many restaurants, especially in Gamla Stan.
-Of course, there are plenty of fast food options in the city as well.
-But travellers should opt instead for the reasonably priced markets dotted around the city where fresh and organic produce can be tasted in both local and international flavours.
+Of course, there are plenty of fast food options as well, but travellers should opt instead for the reasonably priced markets dotted around the city, where fresh and organic produce can be tasted in both local and international flavours.